Common Benefits Questions

 To request a refund, contact the appropriate area to begin the process:

 - Traditional undergraduate students: Email your Student Account Specialist in the Undergraduate Enrollment Services Center.

-- Graduate and professional students: Email your Student Account Counselor in the Graduate and Professional Center.
+- Graduate and professional students: Email your Student Account Specialist in the Graduate and Professional Center.